jcussens/tailoring/paper.md

 Conclusion and Future Work
 ==========================

-In this paper, we describe an algorithm, `fastpolicytree`, for learning optimal policy trees that exploits a number of optimisations to improve run times significantly when compared to `policytree`.
+In this paper, we describe our software, `fastpolicytree`, for learning optimal policy trees that exploits a number of optimisations to improve run times significantly when compared to `policytree`.
 We have performed a large number of benchmarking experiments to support the claim of